OpernixIT/OpernixITSM/README.md

 </p>

 > [!IMPORTANT]
 > This repository contains deployment files only.
-The NexusIT application source code is not included.
+The OpernixIT application source code is not included.
 Application images are distributed through a private container registry.

 ## Overview

-NexusIT is a self-hosted IT management platform designed for internal IT teams.
+OpernixIT is a self-hosted IT management platform designed for internal IT teams.
 It combines helpdesk operations, access requests, asset tracking, endpoint monitoring and operational reporting in a single interface.

 Core capabilities include: